Semrush helps you:

 And once you’ve done that, it’s time to transition into the meat of your page.

-That way, I hook the reader with a strong lead… then jump right into the content itself.
+That way, I hook the reader with a strong lead, then jump right into the content itself.

-Chapter 6: How to Write Compelling Copy
+Lesson 5: How to Write Copy That Converts

-So if you want to write better:
+If you want to write better:

 • Blog posts